hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Funders:** Norway Ministry Of Foreign Affairs
 <!-- Caitlin Wiesen https://www.linkedin.com/in/caitlin-wiesen-56109b16/ -->

-The aims of this project are to improve the livelihoods of informal waste pickers and to reduce the amount of marine plastic pollution originating on land and at sea.
+The aims of this project are to improve the lives of informal waste pickers and to reduce the amount of marine plastic pollution originating on land and at sea.
 The project will deploy and test a range of solutions, including support interventions for waste pickers, development of sector-specific waste management models and creation of value chains for waste using ecosystem-level approaches.
 To ensure that the project benefits all regions of Vietnam and other ASEAN countries, the knowledge generated during the deployment of pilot projects will be disseminated and policy discussion workshops will be organised.

-To improve the livelihoods of waste pickers and to make them more resilient the goals are to:
+To improve the lives of waste pickers and to make them more resilient the goals are to:
 * increase the number of waste pickers who have received safety gear (including soap, masks, and hand sanitizers) from 600 to 1200
 * expand revolving loan funds available to waste pickers, ensure that the funds are effectively management, and encourage access to credit and purchases of equipment
 * provide cash for work (for example, beach clean-ups) to at least 800 waste pickers (at least 60% women)